Jennifer is a Providence based artist working as an expressive arts therapist in domestic violence and sexual assault.

 The work exemplifies the way objects and bodies get so readily categorized and systematically compartmentalized in our society.
 The notion of isolating and manipulating body parts is impactful as this deconstruction alludes to figures and bodies that are not so easily defined in regard to gender.
 In this society we are so conditioned from before birth, to have gendered thoughts.
 This artwork is dedicated to breaking down these barriers of pre-conceived notions we all have inherently, to get the viewer to consider the notion of the body as a home base being a privilege when it should be a right.

-Immediately recognizable objects have always been what I’ve used to point to our ingrained notions of functionality and question our embedded meanings in a pre-fixed society.
+Immediately recognizable objects are used to point to our ingrained notions of functionality and question our embedded meanings in a pre-fixed society.
 Presenting the objects as bodily and humanistic, giving them seemingly figure yet nature like qualities, I’m hoping to slow the viewer down long enough to approach this process of unlearning assigned and systematic meaning.